PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 `304`, and standard `92 / 55 / 196 / 2 / 11`.
 Ruff, bytecode compilation,
 and whitespace checks pass.
 The phase store remains exactly 128 IDs and 128 owners, while the managed unconsumed-result inventory decreases from 36 to 35.

+## Characterize fallback norm adapter/reshape cleanup

+The managed 35-result inventory next selects the three observations in the fallback norm-repair guard: two results from indexed binary adapter cleanup followed immediately by the three-slot singleton/consecutive-Reshape result.
+The already-created fallback `ModelIRPassContext` holds the exact fallback model, `layout_state=None`, and shared diagnostics needed by both children.

+The strict contract fixes the guard, two-dictionary adapter schema, three-dictionary reshape schema, child order, zero-keyword policies, existing reshape compatibility wrapper, observation-only results, and the recorded fallback norm topology successor.
+The proposed owner will reuse the exact fallback context instead of rebuilding state.

+Production remains unchanged pending one straight-line shared-context owner.
+Focused and reference-based affected sequential validation report `2 passed, 1 xfailed` and `394 passed, 1 xfailed`; the sole expected failure is the deliberately absent owner module.
+Phase-store validation remains `2 passed`, the managed inventory remains 35, and the store remains exactly 128 IDs and 128 owners.